nicholaschenai/inference_time_agent_security/README.md

 # Inference-Time Agent Security

+This repo was improved upon from a hackathon submission, and the writeup can be found [here](docs/blogpost.md).

+See the next section for info correct as at hackathon deadline.

+## Hackathon
 Submission for the Agent Security Hackathon.

 Incomplete due to time constraints, but scaffolded out the main ideas and structure.